For DonorsFor Applicants

 Begin applying early

-Applying early means that you should start at least the summer before your senior year of high school, as is recommended by the Federal Student Aid office.
+Applying early means that you should start at least the summer before your senior year of high school, as recommended by the Federal Student Aid office.
 Furthermore, on Bold.org, you can create a profile when you are as young as 14 years old.
 By applying early, you can maximize the number of scholarships you are eligible for and can apply for.

-Apply to many
+Apply for many

 Many students apply for scholarships, so if you want to increase your chances of winning, you should apply to many.
-This way, you can increase your chances of winning at least one if not many.
+This way, you can increase your chances of winning at least one, if not many.

 Prepare your application well